 - Call the HAVEN hotline (or your local crisis center) to safety plan with an advocate.

-- Consider taking legal action and seeking a protective order.
+- Consider seeking a protective order.
 HAVEN can help with this!

 It can also be helpful to keep track of any changes in contact.
 Has the stalker’s behavior changed?
 Do they contact more often?
-Has it been a while since you last heard from your stalker?
-Be aware if the perpetrator obtains any weapons.
+Has it been awhile since you last heard from your stalker?
+Has the perpetrator obtained any weapons?
 Also, be alert of any changes in substance abuse or mental health.

 For more safety planning tips, please visit https://www.stalkingawareness.org/wp-content/uploads/2018/11/Safety-Strategies.pdf